The Company Voluntary Arrangement (CVA)

 A Company Voluntary Arrangement Can Give a Business Breathing Space to Recover

 A Company Voluntary Arrangement is a contract between a company and its creditors that is legally binding on all concerned.
-If approached in a proper manner it can give an insolvent business breathing space to recover its financial footing.
+If approached in a proper manner it can give an insolvent business breathing space to take control of, and recover, its financial footing.
 A CVA offers a very flexible approach to an insolvent situation and, therefore, can be tailor made to your company’s needs.

 Click this link: Company Voluntary Agreement Flowchart to see a Flowchart of the stages involved in a Company Voluntary Agreement.